Scan $B$-Statistic for Kernel Change-Point Detection: DISCUSSIONS

-There are a few possible directions to extend our $M$-statistics.
-(1) Currently, we assume that data are \iid~from a null distribution $P$ and when the change happens, data are \iid~from an alternative distribution $Q$.
-Under these assumptions, we have developed the offline and online change-point detection method based on the kernel two-sample test statistic MMD.
-Our $M$-statistic can detect the existence of such a change powerfully and quickly.
-Moreover, the $M$-statistic can also pinpoint the change-point accurately.
-One may relax the temporal independence assumption and extend $M$-statistics for dependent data by incorporating ideas from \citep{chwialkowski2014kernel}.
-(2) We have demonstrated how the number of blocks and block size affect the performance of $M$-statistics.
-One can also explore how kernel bandwidth as well as the dimensionality of the data would affect the performance.
-An empirical observation is that the performance of MMD statistic degrades with the increasing dimensions in data.
-Some recent results for kernel based test can be found in \citep{ramdas2015decreasing}.
-We may adopt the idea of \citep{ramdas2015decreasing} to extend our $M$-statistics for detecting change in the dependence.
-(3) Lastly, for really high dimensional dataset with large Gram matrix, one can perform random subsampling to reduce complexity similar to \citep{XieLiaSon15}.
+There are a few possible directions to extend our work.
+(1) Thus far, we have assumed that data are {\it i.i.d.}~from a null distribution $P$ and when the change happens, data are {\it i.i.d.}~from an alternative distribution $Q$.
+Under these assumptions, we have developed the offline and online change-point detection algorithms based on the two-sample nonparametric test statistic MMD.
+One may relax the temporal independence assumption and extend scan $B$-statistics for dependent data by incorporating ideas from \citet{chwialkowski2014kernel}.
+(2) We have demonstrated how the number of blocks and block size affect the performance of scan $B$-statistics.
+One can also explore how kernel bandwidth, as well as the dimensionality of the data, would affect the performance.
+An empirical observation is that the performance of MMD statistic degrades with the increasing dimensions of data.
+Some recent results for the kernel-based test can be found in \citet{ramdas2015decreasing}.
+We may adopt the idea of \citet{ramdas2015decreasing} to extend our scan $B$-statistics for detecting a change in high dimensions.
+(3) For an exceedingly high dimensional data set with large Gram matrix, one can perform random subsampling to reduce complexity similar to \citet{XieLiaSon15}.